 COLLECTION ABECASIS / SCIENCE PHOTO LIBRARY COLLECTION ABECASIS / SCIENCE PHOTO LIBRARY

 Lighthouse of Alexandria.
-Lighthouse of Alexandria, Ancient Egypt.
+1887 illustration of the Lighthouse of Alexandria, Ancient Egypt.
 Also known as the Pharos of Ptolemy, this lighthouse was designed by Sostratus of Cnidus and had three sections (not the ten levels shown here).
 Its construction was completed in the reign of Pharaoh Ptolemy Philadelphus between 285 and 247 BC.
 Fires were used at night, and mirrors in the day, to direct ships.
 Its height was between 115 and 135 metres, one of the tallest man-made objects of the time, and one of the Seven Wonders of the Ancient World.
 It was destroyed by several earthquakes in the 14th century.

 Model release not required.
 Property release not required.